codeforkansascity/tagging_tracker_backend/README.md

    AZURE_IMAGE_CONTAINER_KEY=<Attend meetup to obtain>
    ```

-1. After the following previous steps are setup, running the following command to run the application.
+1. After the above steps are setup, running the following command to run the application.

    ```bash
    $ make && make up # build and runs all containers or...